godlikepanos/anki-3d-engine-2007/README.md

 # AnKi 3D Engine 2007

-This how AnKi 3D Engine looked back in 2007/2008, even before it had a name.
+This is how AnKi 3D Engine looked back in 2007/2008, even before it had a name.
 It's uploaded on github for purely historical reasons.

 Some interesting facts:
 - It started as a simple skeletal animation project and grow to what it is now.